MainStreet and Creative District Programs

-Los Alamos MainStreet has several projects it is currently involved in.
-We are pleased to offer these programs to visitors and locals alike.
-From amenities like projectY coworking space, to streetscape projects, farmers markets and arts and cultural events offered by the Creative District, Los Alamos MainStreet is working hard to enhance downtown Los Alamos.
+Los Alamos MainStreet is pleased to offer several programs to visitors and locals alike.
+From amenities like projectY coworking space, part of the Los Alamos Creative District, as well as cultural events like the Tuesdays at the Pond Summer Entertainment Series, to streetscape projects and farmers markets, Los Alamos MainStreet is working hard to enhance downtown Los Alamos.

 projectY cowork Los Alamos, a collaborative coworking space located at 150 Central Park Square in Los Alamos, New Mexico, serves as a hub for startups, freelancers, remote workers, students, and others to be connected to like-minded entrepreneurs, business experts, investors and mentors who will help them achieve their personal and professional goals.
 The 2,400 square-foot open floor plan of projectY accommodates open seating (“hot desks”) and dedicated desks, a kitchen, semi-private cubicles, lounge areas and a conference room, and is intended to foster a dynamic, collaborative work environment that harnesses the collective energy of those working and sharing ideas in the space.
 Day passes, punchcards, and various membership options are available.